megha14/SelfieU/README.md

 For detailed description of requirements, please see

-For detailed description of how these requirements were met in the project, please see
+For detailed description of how these requirements were met in the project, please see SelfieU Android Application.pdf